How to remove a Beneficiary from a Family Trust

 Fourthly, confirm or change your Backup Appointors

-After the Appointors are all dead, then the Backup Appointors take control of your Family Trust.
+After the Appointors are all dead, the Backup Appointors take control of your Family Trust.

-This Deed of Variation, as well as doing the above, allows you to confirm or change who you wish to control the Family Trust after you are dead.
+This Deed of Variation and doing the above allow you to confirm or change who you wish to control the Family Trust after you die.

 Fifthly, the Family Trust is updated for the latest taxation and legal requirements – as well as removing the Beneficiary